 As an independent, nonprofit membership organization, Catalyst conducts research on all aspects of women's career advancement.
-Interesting site.
+Interesting website with background information and public records available.
 Do not miss the section on knowledge which includes a number of interesting reports which can be downloaded.
 The bookstore section also includes free downloads.

 Advancing Women is at its core a women recruiting site providing candidates from various disciplines.
 Job seekers and/or employers can post their resume and/or employment opportunities.
 In addition the site offers access to a multitude of short articles and/or tips on a variety of business related subjects.
 Most of them are probably useful but I could not help wondering if the large display of ads had not become more important that the article content itself.
 This being said do not miss the Advancing Women Leadership Journal which is very interesting even though it targets a much smaller audience.

 Women in Technology International (WITI), founded in 1989, is a rapidly growing association of more than 6,000 members, 95% of whom are professional women working in technology organizations.
 It claims to be "The International Resource for Women in Science and Technology" and was founded to attract, develop, and retain women in science and technology.